Raised: $8,286

 The ddev-tailscale-router add-on enables cross-device testing, stable webhook URLs, and team collaboration.
 Image by Claude AI :)

 I’ve found that DDEV’s ddev share command is a great way to quickly share my local development environment.
-However, since it uses ngrok, it generates a new, random URL every time unless you use a stable domain.
+However, since it uses ngrok, it requires ngrok to be installed on the host system and generates a new, random URL every time unless you use a stable domain.
 As an alternative, I’ve created the ddev-tailscale-router add-on.

 This add-on uses Tailscale, a VPN service that creates a private and secure network between your devices.
-It is free for personal use!
+It is free for personal use and doesn’t require any additional software to be installed on your host system!

 As a result, you get a stable, human-readable URL for each of your DDEV projects, which you can access from any device on your Tailscale network.